StackVista/stackstate-docs/develop/scripting/script-apis/view.md

 The `ViewInfo` type has the following fields:

-* `ViewInfo.stars.count` - the number of time a star was given by any user to the view
+* `ViewInfo.stars.count` - the number of times a star was given by any user to the view

 **Builder methods**